LibraryOfCongress/seeing-lost-enclaves/tracking.md

 According to a plaque on the site, the tower was built in 1895, which was about 17 years after the first Chinatown of Truckee was destroyed in a fire.
 So any photos of the area showing the tower are too late to show Chinatown at that site.

-## Other things to note

 ### Names of buildings

-Searching for building names
-Dates when buildings were built or torn down or modified
+Buildings with unique names, or with uniquely named businesses (a hotel, theater, or restaurant, for example) make for good search terms.
+Note if possible when the buildings were built, torn down, or modified, or when businesses opened, closed, or changed names.

-### Dtreet names
+### Street names

-Changing street names
-Short street names
+Changing street names can be challenging to track, but can also narrow your search to a specific time range.
+In Providence, Empire Street was called Walker Street until 1901; Paine Street was called Shimbo Alley starting sometime in 1911.
+These dates can serve as search terms for specific time ranges, and help to date maps and photographs.

 ### Other timeline clues

-Cars, telegraph wires, other infrastructural changes
+Cars, telegraph wires, and other infrastructural changes can all help to establish dates in photographs, and keeping a list of these at hand in your tracking spreadsheet or notes is also helpful.

-Regular events & celebrations nearby

 [Next: Tracking photos >](tracking.md)